nbfigueroa/robot_admittance_controller/README.md

 **Disclaimer**: This code was originally forked from [ridgeback_ur5_controller](https://github.com/epfl-lasa/ridgeback_ur5_controller) which is a repo used to control a Clearpath robot with a UR5 from the LASA laboratory at EPFL.

-** This branch includes the original code of the admittance controller fro arm+platform robotic system described in this [README](https://github.com/nbfigueroa/ridgeback_ur5_controller/blob/devel/README.md) file **
+**This branch includes the original code of the admittance controller fro arm+platform robotic system described in this [README](https://github.com/nbfigueroa/ridgeback_ur5_controller/blob/devel/README.md) file.
+It is not funcitional as is.**

 ## Installation